lulav-citros/citros/docusaurus/docs_tutorials/index.md

     The folder corresponding to a simulation run will contain all the information relevant for that run.
 Look through such a folder after running a simulation and see for yourself.
 For further details refer to the [CLI Documentation](https://citros.io/doc/docs_cli)

 By default, when using the `run` command, you must provide a batch name (using the `-n` flag) and a message (using the `-m` flag).
 The name you provide will be used as the name of the directory in which all runs for this batch will be saved.
-If a batch by that name already exists - no worries, CITROS will simply add an underscore and an index to the name you provided, thereby keeping the batch directory names unique for each simulation.
+If a batch by that name already exists - no worries, CITROS will simply add a new version under the simulation name you provided, thereby keeping the batch version unique for each simulation.

 Now that you understand what's going on, choose one of the simulations presented in the menu, press enter and see it run...